rkoeninger/ShenScript/docs/internals.rst

    If given a trampoline, runs trampoline and checks if result is a trampoline, in which case that is then run.
 Process repeats until result is not a trampoline.
 Never returns a trampoline.
 Potentially any function in :js:`functions` will need to be settled after being called to get a useful value.

+   Handles async trapolines by branching off to unexported :js:`future` function when encountering a promise.

    Aliased as :js:`t` for brevity in generated code.

-   :param any x: May be a :js:`Trampoline`, which will be run, or any other value, which will be returned immediately.
+   :param any x: May be a :js:`Trampoline` (or a :js:`Promise`), which will be run, or any other value, which will be returned immediately.
    :returns:     Final non-trampoline result.

 .. function:: symbolOf(name)